Table of Contents

 Many independent online schools are associated with an on campus school, which gives them access to that school’s learning resources.

-We hope this guide has helped you think about schooling options for your child.
+We hope this guide has helped you explore the various educational paths for your child, remember that home schooling, independent schooling, and distance education are valuable options.
 We encourage you to pray, seek advice from wise and godly people, and remember that you can always make a course correction if necessary.